How Are Automakers Responding to Trump’s Tariffs?

 Mercedes-Benz

-The German luxury brand has announced that it is currently planning to hold the line on prices for its 2025 models in response to tariffs.
+The German luxury automaker has announced that it is currently planning to hold the line on prices for its 2025 models in response to tariffs.
 According to reports, the automaker is monitoring the situation and will adjust pricing as necessary in the future.
 A little over half of Mercedes-Benz’s U.S.-sold vehicles are imported, but its high-profit SUVs (the GLE, GLE Coupe, GLS, and electric EQE and EQS) are made at its Alabama assembly plant.

 Mitsubishi Motors Corporation